Oliver Cookson: Myprotein

 Cookson, a keen weight trainer, applied his knowledge of web development to launch sports nutrition brand Myprotein in 2004 with just a £500 overdraft.
 He began trading from a lock-up garage and built Myprotein into a multi-million-pound business employing more than fifty staff and selling products across the UK and Europe.

 The company manufactures and sells sports nutrition products and protein foods through its website and became the market leader in the segment.

 Products include protein powders, amino acids, vitamins, ready-to-drink products, omega oils and other items to help people build muscle, lose weight and supplement their diets.
 Celebrities who use Myprotein products include Rugby players Kyle Eastmond and Dan Hipkiss, sprinter Craig Pickering and multiple footballers.

 The Hut Group

 In 2011, Cookson sold Myprotein to The Hut Group in a deal worth £58 million in cash plus shares in the group.
 Those shares earned him another estimated £283 million when The Hut Group debuted on the stock market with the biggest initial public offering (IPO) of the year in 2020.

 Later career

 On 1 November 2011, Cookson established the business Monocore launching multiple consumer nutrition brands, including GoNutrition, before fully exiting the company in 2019.

 He then founded investment vehicle OSC Group according to Companies House.

+In March 2017, Cookson took a major stake in online meat and health foods retailer LiveLean Nutrition.
+Oliver Cookson was appointed chairman with immediate effect and joined the board of directors at LiveLean whilst maintaining his other director positions in businesses such as GoNutrition, P-Fit and Monocore.

+Oliver Cookson Foundation

+In November 2022, the Oliver Cookson Foundation was established as a registered charity (Registered Charity Number 1201102) with the mission of making a positive difference in the lives of people in the UK, by removing barriers and enabling people to access new skills, knowledge and opportunities.